US–UK Mutual Defence Agreement: Eisenhower administration

-but although it was more advanced than the American bombs of 1946, Britain was still several years behind in nuclear weapons technology.
+but although it was more advanced than the American bombs of 1946, United Kingdom was still several years behind in nuclear weapons technology.
 On 1 November, the United States conducted Ivy Mike, the first nuclear test of a true thermonuclear device (also known as a hydrogen bomb).
-The JCAE saw little benefit for the US from sharing technology with Britain.
+The JCAE saw little benefit for the US from sharing technology with the United Kingdom.
 The Soviet Union responded to Ivy Mike with the test of Joe 4, a boosted fission weapon, on 12 August 1953.
 That prompted President Dwight Eisenhower, who was inaugurated in January 1953, to inform the US Congress that the McMahon Act, which he considered a "terrible piece of legislation" and "one of the most deplorable incidents in American history of which he personally felt ashamed", was obsolete.

-At the three-power Bermuda Conference in December 1953, Eisenhower and Churchill, who had become prime minister again on 25 October 1951, discussed the possibility of the United States giving Britain access to American nuclear weapons in wartime, which came to be called Project E. There were technical and legal issues that had to be overcome before American bombs could be carried in British aircraft.
+At the three-power Bermuda Conference in December 1953, Eisenhower and Churchill, who had become prime minister again on 25 October 1951, discussed the possibility of the United States giving the United Kingdom access to American nuclear weapons in wartime, which came to be called Project E. There were technical and legal issues that had to be overcome before American bombs could be carried in British aircraft.
 The Americans would have to disclose their weights and dimensions, and their delivery would require data concerning their ballistics.
 Further down the track would also be issues of custody, security and targeting.
 The release of such information was restricted by the McMahon Act.